 For the last stop, we ate lunch at a restaurant on top of a mountain that had a great view of Mount Batur.
 The air was cold and it was a good way to relax after an entire day of walking under the heat.
 The food was meh and slightly expensive.
 I guess that's the downside of joining tours.

-Graziela told me a lot about Brazil and the places that she visited here in Asia.
+It was nice to sit down and chat with everyone in the group.
+Graziela shared stories about Brazil and the places she visited here in Asia.
 We conversed about religion and growing up in our countries.